Skip to content

 Port 19872 is used only when multiple OpenAVC instances need to discover each other on the same LAN (inter-system communication).
 It can be disabled entirely.

-The application does not listen on any other ports by default.
-There is no SSH server, no SNMP agent, no embedded database port, and no proprietary discovery protocol that accepts inbound connections.
+The application itself does not listen on any other ports by default: no SNMP agent, no embedded database port, and no proprietary discovery protocol that accepts inbound connections.
+The Raspberry Pi appliance image can optionally run an SSH server (port 22) for remote console access, but it ships disabled — an operator turns it on in Settings > Security when it is needed (see Raspberry Pi appliance below).

 Who can access the web interface